 2500 BC – Minoan female athletes wear what looks like a bandeau bikini while competing.

-1500s - Catherine de Medici popularizes the small waist and, for the next few centuries, corsets of various types shape the body.
-The corset is well known for pinching in the stomach, but it also pushes up breasts—sometimes to the point of wardrobe malfunction.
+1500s – Catherine de Medici popularizes the small waist and, for the next few centuries, the corset-shaped body.

-1800s - Repressed Victorian women wear severely laced corsets that keep them well contained.
-In 1889, the innovative French chop the corset into two separate garments.
+1800s – Victorian women wear severely laced corsets that keep them well contained.

-1910 - Save the whales!
-That wasn’t her intention, but socialite Mary Phelps Jacobs stitches together some silk hankies and ribbon, leaving out the constricting whalebone construction of corsets.
+1910 – Socialite Mary Phelps Jacobs stitches together silk hankies and ribbon, leaving out the constricting whalebone construction of corsets.
 She receives the first U.S. patent for a modern-type bra.
 Thanks, Mary!

-1920s - The flapper silhouette is slim and boyish, speeding the demise of hourglass-inducing corsets (although, as we know, they never truly go away!).
-Roaring 20s women wear flattening bandeau tops.
-By the late 1920s, the Maiden Form bra (changed in 1948 to Maidenform), following the body’s natural contours, is on the market—the opposite of the “boy form” bra.
+1920s – The flapper silhouette is slim and boyish, speeding the demise of hourglass-inducing corsets.
+(Although, as we know, they never truly go away!)
+Instead, the women of the Roaring 20s wear flattening bandeau tops.

 1923 – Underwiring pops up, followed by adjustable straps.
 Now we’re talkin’.